 Consolidations across various industries has changed the face of the mobile industry, especially SIM cards.
-It wasn’t surprising to see the nature of the change on December 7 2005, when Gempus and Axalto merged.
+It wasn’t surprising to see the nature of the change on December 7 2005, when Gempus and Axalto announced their merge.
 There were some initial fears, but we soon realized that it would enable us to become a key player in the industry.
 Other promising areas have arisen, such as e-SIM and 5G, which looks set to revolutionize the telecom world even further.

 6. Facebook for SIM: hello social networks…

 It soon became apparent that Facebook would be a revolutionary force and I was fortunate enough to work with the company.
 Since its inception, the social network has transformed the way we use our smartphones, both from a professional and personal perspective.